ianors/nagioswidgets/README.md

 For ease of use the configuration variables are embedded in the code.
 Its currently configured for nagios on Ubuntu, just change the OBJECTS_CACHE,STATUS_DATA, RESOURCE_CFG,CGI_CFG to reflect the file locations.

+Installation - simply put the common-header.ssi in the nagios ssi folder and ensure it is executable.